 - improved pedestrian links and ease of access to Darlington Public School

-- a lower number of car spaces within the precinct to reduce the number of car movements.
+- minimal impact on the number of car spaces and car movements within the precinct

 Improving pedestrian and bicycle links for Darlington

-Another condition of approval for the project is about improving the connections of the new precinct with the broader University campus and local public transport nodes.
+One condition of approval for the project seeks to improve the connections of the new precinct with the broader University campus and local public transport nodes.

-The University will prepare a 'Darlington Precinct Pedestrian and Bicycle Access Strategy', investing $2 million in improvements.
-We will work with the local community, City of Sydney Council and Urban Growth NSW on this strategy.
+The NSW Department of Planning and Infrastructure has approved the University's 'Darlington Precinct Pedestrian and Bicycle Access Strategy.'
+This strategy was developed following consultation with the local community, City of Sydney Council and Urban Growth NSW.